 Bachelor of Science (Psychology)

+love it - this is why I spend all day on instant messaging apps chatting to friends.
+But, participating in the outside world requires both extensive mental preparation as well as long recovery periods for me, so I have learned that I have to be selective about what I do.
+Being in my own space alone and peaceful, yet still getting to interact with everyone all day, is the best of both worlds.
 I have never been able to work full time, or even close to it.
 I have struggled intensely my whole life with standard tasks that others complete easily, such as verbal communication, expressing my thoughts, understanding speech, basic time management, following instructions, planning tasks, initiation of tasks, understanding social situations, reading cues and emotions, and processing information, all of which I desperately hid from others.
 I was so embarrassed about my struggles that I intentionally and consciously tried to give people the impression that I was just rude, uninterested and lazy, rather than realise my shame of how hard I was trying and failing.

 In private and starting from my teen years, I was constantly, desperately searching for clues on these struggles so that I could somehow help myself.
 I remember when Big Brother first launched in Australia when I was 18yo - I was so excited.
 I had no idea about the concept of autism then, but I understood implicitly that I had no idea about how people or social situations worked, and I was completely obsessed with trying to improve my understanding.
 So I very excitedly viewed the launching of this reality show as my opportunity to discreetly observe and learn about how conversations and other interactions worked, from a safe distance, with no risk of getting approached or abused in the process.
 I also used to gobble up teen magazines each month as an adolescent for a similar reason – not reading them in the manner that I assume other girls did, but simply trying to discern more clues regarding the ongoing puzzle of humans, and learning how to mimic them in order to avoid the unwanted attention and suspicion that came for not being like them.